kamadland/ministry-guide/pages/03.Introduction/03.installation/docs.md

-Sources for the information on this page came from: https://www.richmond.ca/discover/about/demographics.htm
+Sources for the information on this page were retrieved on March 16,2020 & came from: https://www.richmond.ca/discover/about/demographics.htm

 https://en.wikipedia.org/wiki/Richmond,_British_Columbia